Johnson & Wales University-Denver

 - At Johnson & Wales University, we prepare you for personal and professional success.
 Our pioneering educational model of combining academics, hands-on training, work experience tied to a field of study, leadership opportunities and career development has made JWU a recognized leader in career education.
 The mission of Johnson & Wales University is to empower its diverse student body to succeed in today's dynamic world by integrating general education, professional skills and career-focused education.
 To this end, the university employs its faculty, services, curricula and facilities to equip students with the conceptual and practical tools required to become contributing members of society.
 Denver students enjoy a broad mix of social, cultural, educational and recreational programs including National Student Organizations, Greek Life, and interest specific clubs and programs as well as campus-wide events.
 The campus?
 Community Leadership Institute is a model for involved community service throughout the region.

-- The teacher population of 74 teachers has declined by 31% over five years.
+- The teacher population of 74 teachers has stayed relatively flat over five years.

 |Johnson & Wales University-Denver||(CO) Community College Avg.|